310mc/https-310mc.github.io-tl/source/_posts/feature_scout/youre_a_hero_too.md

 However, that was only the tip of the iceberg.
 The more you learn about heroes, the more you’ll grow fond of them.
 Their history runs deep, y’know!

-I’ll hold a tokusatsu marathon party in Starmony Dorm sometime!
+I’ll hold a tokusatsu marathon party in Seisoukan Dorm sometime!
 I’d <em>love</em> to show you my tokusatsu DVD collection…☆
 {% endbubble %}

 {% bubble Hiiro %}